 Ireland has a wide range of accommodation available to suit any budget.
 Many metros, especially Dublin, are extremely expensive to live in, but more affordable accommodation is available towards the outskirts of these cities.
 Conveniently, most places come furnished, including couches, tables, dressers and usually a new mattress.

-Culture shock in Ireland
+Culture in Ireland

 + PRO: Proximity to Europe